awsautomation/CloudOps/localStack/README.md

-# LocalStack Pro Samples
+# LocalStack Tutorial

-This repository contains sample projects that can be deployed on your local machine using [LocalStack Pro](https://localstack.cloud/).

-Each example in the repository is prefixed with the name of the AWS service being used.
+Each tutorial in the repository is prefixed with the name of the AWS service being used.
 For example, the `elb-load-balancing` directory contains examples that demonstrate how to use the Elastic Load Balancing service with LocalStack.
-Please refer to the sub directories for more details and instructions on how to start the samples.
+Please refer to the sub directories for more details and instructions on how to start the samples project for specific services of localstack.

 ## Prerequisites